ixocreate/servicemanager/README.md

 ```

 ### Factories
-A factory is any class that implements the interface `KiwiSuite\Contract\ServiceManager\FactoryInterface`.
+A factory is any class that implements the interface `Ixocreate\Contract\ServiceManager\FactoryInterface`.

 ```php
 class SomeObjectFactory implements FactoryInterface